 In general, inclusive strategies that involve and inform employees on how to deal with a company reorganization are more effective today than traditional top-down approaches.
 Gartner’s research shows open source methods increase profitability during a change by a whopping 22%.
 Communication and transparency are key ways companies can protect their employer brand during these challenging times.

-For any workforce changes you may be considering as part of your company reorganization, Intoo can help.
-We offer outplacement services to support exiting employees as they look for new jobs.
-Schedule a demo to find out more about how Intoo can help you with your reorganization.
+For any workforce changes you may be considering as part of your company reorganization, INTOO can help.
+Schedule a demo to find out more about how INTOO can help you with your reorganization.

 INTOO staff writers come from diverse backgrounds and have extensive experience writing about topics that matter to the HR and business communities, including outplacement, layoffs, career development, internal mobility, candidate experience, succession planning, talent acquisition, and more.